 St. Petersburg is a city that makes you think in exclamation marks.
 Built on the network of islands, crisscrossed by 65 rivers and canals, its beauty is equalled only by its rich history.

 Founded by Peter the Great in 1703, it was the capital of the Russian Empire for more than 200 years.
 One year after the Russian Revolution in 1917, the capital moved to Moscow.

-To help you with these tricky choices, here is my guide to visiting St Petersburg on a cruise ship.
+To help you plan and to have the very best experience, here is my guide to visiting St. Petersburg on a cruise ship.